seastan/lotr-lcg-set-generator/README.md

 - `Prefix`: A **mandatory** scenario prefix.
 It must start with:
   `<either "Q" (normal mode) or "N" (nightmare mode)><two capital letters and/or numbers>.<one or two numbers><end of string or dash>`.
   For example, `Prefix: Q0B.19-Standalone` will result in a filename like `Q0B.19-Standalone-The-Scouring-of-the-Shire.o8d`.
 - `Sets`: Additional sets to be included.
-For example: `Sets: ALeP - Children of Eorl`.
+For example: `Sets: The Road Darkens`.
 - `Encounter Sets`: Additional encounter sets to be included.
 For example:
   `Encounter Sets: Journey in the Dark`.
 - `External XML`: Links to external `set.xml` files (if those cards are not in the spreadsheet).